coffee2code/get-custom-field-values/DEVELOPER-DOCS.md

 ## Shortcode

 This plugin provides one shortcode that can be used within the body of a post or page.
 The shortcode is accompanied by a shortcode builder (see Screenshots) that presents a form for easily creating a shortcode.
-However, here's the documentation for the shortcode and its supported attributes.
+Here's the documentation for the shortcode and its supported attributes.

 The name of the shortcode can be changed via the filter `c2c_get_custom_field_values_shortcode` (though making this customization is only recommended for before your first use of the shortcode, since changing to a new name will cause the shortcodes previously defined using the older name to no longer work).

+Note: this plugin's shortcode is only available for use within posts to authors with the 'publish_posts' capability (such as editors and administrators).
+For authors without that capability (such as contributors), the shortcode builder is not available and any instances of the shortcode in the post are ignored.

 ### `custom_field`